leeviko/countries/README.md

 # Countries
-> Search information about countries
+> Search for information about countries